GermanBrainRot/Project-Galileo/README.md

 - concede that the modification of borders *can* be the outcome of the war, but

 - insist that the modification of the borders can not happen on the basis of violence alone, but on the basis that the people hold *another* referendum.
 If everything was fine with the referenda so far, Russia should not have any problem accepting such a proposal in the interest of peace - it should have nothing to lose, and outright refusal would look *very* awkward in the eyes of Russia’s allies.
 The difference this time would be that you - like all interested parties - should send observers and agree to a democratic procedure that everyone can get behind.
-Not sending observers and leaving everything else to the imagination of western audiences is foul play.
+Not sending official observers and leaving everything else to the imagination of western audiences is foul play.

 See how diplomacy can be a strength once you understand material interest?